-Our group is dedicated to the core of Zen, namely meditating in silence and stillness, available to all, regardless of religious affiliation or secular orientation.
+Our group is dedicated to making the core practice of Zen, namely meditating in silence and stillness, available to all, regardless of religious affiliation or secular orientation.
 While this practice is traditionally understood as a means of awakening and cultivating the twin Buddhist virtues of wisdom and compassion, participants are more than welcome to interpret the practice and these virtues in terms of their own faith or worldview.

-The group generally meets on Tuesdays from 6:00 pm to 7:30 pm in Fava Chapel, located in Hammerman House up the hill from the library.
+The group meets year-round, currently on Tuesday evenings from 6:30 pm to 8:00 pm in Fava Chapel, located in Hammerman House up the hill from the library.
 Study sessions, special events, and retreats are periodically also offered.

-We meditate in silence, generally with two 25 minute sitting periods and a short walking meditation in between.
-At the end of each meeting we take a few minutes for questions and discussion.
-Meditation cushions and benches are provided.
-Instruction in various sitting postures are given.
+At our weekly meetings we meditate in silence, generally with two 25 minute sitting periods and a short walking meditation in between.
+At the end of each meeting we take time for questions and discussion.
+Meditation cushions and benches are provided, and instructions for various sitting postures are given.
 Participants may sit either on the floor or on one of the benches along the wall.
 Instructions for Zen (and sometimes other) methods of meditation are offered.

-The Group is led by Dr. Bret W. Davis, Professor of Philosophy, who studied and practiced Zen in Japan for 13 years, mostly at Shokokuji, one of the main Rinzai Zen monasteries in Kyoto.
-In 2010, Kobayashi Gentoku Roshi, the abbot of Shokokuji, who has certified Dr. Davis as a teacher (Sensei) and Director of a Zen Center (Zen Dojo Cho).
+The Group is directed by Dr. Bret W. Davis, Professor & Higgins Chair in Philosophy, who studied and practiced Zen in Japan for 13 years, mostly at Shokokuji, one of the main Rinzai Zen monasteries in Kyoto.
+In 2010, Kobayashi Gentoku Roshi, the abbot of Shokokuji, certified Dr. Davis as a Teacher (Sensei) and Director of a Zen Center (Zen Dojo Cho).
 The Group periodically hosts visits from Kobayashi Roshi and other guest teachers.

 The Group is co-sponsored by Campus Ministry and the Philosophy Department of Loyola University Maryland.
 Its establishment in 2005 was inspired by the late Father Greg Hartley and the Zen meditation group he led for many years at Loyola.

 Professors at Loyola are welcome to consider using The Heart of Zen Meditation Group as a vehicle for class-related experiential education.
-Dr. Drew Leder, Dr. Jessica Locke and Dr. Davis regularly offer the Meditation Group as an option within their Asian philosophy courses.
+Dr. Drew Leder, Dr. Jessica Locke and Dr. Davis regularly offer the Meditation Group as an option within their various Asian philosophy courses.
 Several other Loyola faculty also regularly participate in the Group, including Dr. Ethan Duckworth, Chair of the Department of Mathematics and Statistics, who assists with the administration of the Group.

 General orientation sessions are given at the beginning of each semester.
 Newcomers are also welcome to join the group at any time, provided they make an appointment to receive a brief orientation prior to their first day of sitting.

-If you are interested in participating in The Heart of Zen Meditation Group, please contact Dr. Davis at firstname.lastname@example.org or Dr. Duckworth at email@example.com.
+If you are interested in participating or have questions, please contact Dr. Davis at firstname.lastname@example.org or Dr. Duckworth at email@example.com.